johnnapa/johnnapa.github.io/_pages/cv.md

 # Data Analytics Skills

 - Management of various datasets from data collection to data analysis.
+- Experience in Data Analytics using various **Spreadsheet Functions, Pivot Tables** and **VBA Macros**.
-- Analyze experimental data through various Statistical Treatments, Hypothesis Testing, Inferential Methods, and Regression Analysis
+- Analyze experimental data through various Statistical Treatments, Hypothesis Testing, Inferential Methods, Regression Analysis, Machine Learning Models
 - Knowledgeable in **SQL** concepts such as data inquiry, joins and creation
 - Experience in data analysis and visualization in **MS Excel, Google Sheets and Tableau**.
 - Knowledge and experience in data analysis using **Python**